JetBrains/kotlin-web-site/docs/topics/get-started-new.md

 1. [Set up your environment for cross-platform development](https://kotlinlang.org/docs/mobile/setup.html).

-2. Create your **first KMM application**:
+**2. Create your first KMM application**:

    * To start from scratch, [create a basic KMM application with the project wizard](https://kotlinlang.org/docs/mobile/create-first-app.html).
    * If you have an existing Android application and want to make it cross-platform, complete the [Make your Android application work on iOS](https://kotlinlang.org/docs/mobile/integrate-in-existing-app.html) tutorial.
    * If you prefer real-life examples, clone and play with an existing project, for example the networking and data storage project from the [hands-on tutorial](https://play.kotlinlang.org/hands-on/Networking%20and%20Data%20Storage%20with%20Kotlin%20Multiplatfrom%20Mobile/01_Introduction) or any [KMM sample](https://kotlinlang.org/docs/mobile/samples.html).

-3. Use a wide set of **multiplatform libraries** to implement the required business logic only once in the shared module.
+**3. Use a wide set of multiplatform libraries** to implement the required business logic only once in the shared module.
 Learn more about [adding dependencies](https://kotlinlang.org/docs/mobile/add-dependencies.html).

    |Library|Details|
    |-------|-------|